edgararturocastrejon/osticket-prereqs/README.md

  </p>
 <p>
+First go to your VM and copy the Public IP address.
 When using a Mac you'll have to use Microsoft Remote Desktop to log imto your virtual machine.
+Click add PC, then paste the Public IP address.
 Use the username and password you created to login.

 </p>
 <br />